What is Cerebral Palsy Therapy?

 Types of Therapy & Professional Care

-There are many doctors, nurses and other medical specialists that can help you and your child overcome the challenges that come with cerebral palsy.
-They offer different forms of therapy to help manage symptoms, improve strength and more.
+There are many doctors, nurses, and other medical specialists who can help you and your child overcome the challenges that come with cerebral palsy.
+They offer various forms of therapy to help manage symptoms, improve strength, and achieve other goals.

-Health professionals that offer cerebral palsy therapy include:
+Health professionals who offer cerebral palsy therapy include:

 - Child development specialists who track growth and milestones